go-task/task/docs/docs/contributing.md

 ### Updating documentation

 Task uses [Docusaurus] to host a documentation server.
-This can be setup and run locally by using `task docs:setup` and `task docs:start` respectively (requires `nodejs` & `yarn`).
+This can be setup and run locally by using `task docs` (requires `nodejs` & `yarn`).
 All content is written in Markdown and is located in the `docs/docs` directory.
 All Markdown documents should have an 80 character line wrap limit.

 When making a change, consider whether a change to the [Usage Guide](./usage.md) is necessary.
 This document contains descriptions and examples of how to use